 Slip and Slide

-Use a giant roll of thick visqueen (polyethylene plastic sheeting) to create a 10’ wide by 20-30’ long slip area.
+Use a giant roll of thick Visqueen (polyethylene plastic sheeting) to create a 10 foot wide by 20-30 foot long slip area.
 Allow students to go on their bellies (done over grass or other softer material, NOT blacktop or dirt) or use bodyboards to go on their knees or bellies.
 Use the hose to continuously keep the area soaked.
 Students go one at a time, then run back to the beginning.
 Create a few of these so the wait time is not long.
 Always a smash hit!

 Car Wash

 Half of the students form two parallel lines about five paces apart.
 Each of these students have a spray bottle in hand (they form the Car Wash).
 The other half of the group is divided into two lines just outside the “corridor” of spray bottle holders.
 These are the “cars.”
-Turn on music and the two lines of cars move their way slowly through the Car Wash as the washers spray them mercilessly with their water.
+Turn on music, and the two lines of cars slowly move through the Car Wash as the washers spray them mercilessly with their water.
 Once out of the Car Wash, cars move back to the beginning and continue again.
-Continue for a full song, then switch roles and repeat for another song.’
+Continue for a full song, switch roles, and repeat for another song.

 Remember to remind students to apply sun protection, play safely, and have fun!